What is Bill S-253?

 How can you help?

-Ask your Member of Parliament to support Bill S-253.
+Ask members of the Social Affairs, Science and Technology committee to support Bill S-253.
 Learn as much as you can about FASD in your profession and within your area.
 Talk to your friends and family members to raise awareness.

 Express your support for Bill S-253 publicly and talk about this issue amongst your colleagues and party members.
 Reach out to us at email@example.com to learn how FASD interacts with your field and your constituents.